 Drunken Boxing techniques are based on the legend of "The Eight Drunken Immortals".
 Each of the techniques in the Drunken Set demonstrates an attribute of one of the Immortals.
 These "elements" from all eight Immortals' styles are combined to form a beautiful and effective fighting art.

-- Played straight by Rock Lee in Naruto.
-Lee is actually a good enough fighter to begin with, but Kimimaro at the time of his fight with Lee, noted that Rock Lee a very direct, frontal attacking style of fighting, which could lead to predictability.
-With alcohol helping to keep his movements unpredictable combining with his freakish speed, Lee becomes a monster when using his Drunken fist.
+- Rock Lee in Naruto.
+Lee is actually a good enough fighter to begin with, but Kimimaro, at the time of his fight with Lee, noted that Rock Lee has a very direct, frontal attacking style of fighting, which could lead to predictability.
+With alcohol helping to keep his movements unpredictable combining with his freakish speed, Lee becomes a monster when using his Drunken Fist.
+He's also very easy to get drunk, which has caused problems when he did stuff like wreck entire restaurants with Might Guy needing to pin him down.
+(In Naruto Shippuden: The Movie, his sensei gives him a liquor bonbon and instructions only to take it in direst need.)

-- Chuu from YuYu Hakusho even incorporates alcohol into his Ki Attacks, making them more powerful.
+- Chuu from YuYu Hakusho even incorporates alcohol into his Ki Manipulation, making them more powerful.

 - Master Roshi uses Drunken Boxing in the original Dragon Ball.
-The Blue Ocean dub "covered up" by characters calling the style "Mad Cow" and the addition of cow-head clipart to the scene.
-The Funimation dub called it for what it was.
+The broadcast dub changed this to "Mad Cow" style with the addition of cow-head clip art to the scene, but the DVD version left it unchanged.

-- Wong Fei Hong has displayed this type of kung fu in a good number of movies, especially the Drunken Master series with Jackie Chan and the Last Hero In China series with Jet Li.
+- Wong Fei-hung has displayed this type of kung fu in a good number of movies, especially the Drunken Master series with Jackie Chan and the Last Hero In China series with Jet Li.

 - In The Matrix, Drunken Boxing is one of the many styles uploaded into Neo's head during his training on the Nebuchadnezzar.